‘Magic Mushrooms’ for PTSD: Why Psychedelics May Help Heal Trauma

 Psychedelic-assisted therapy, including the use of 'magic mushrooms', may aid in the treatment of PTSD, research suggests.

 Post-traumatic stress disorder (PTSD), a naturally occurring response to trauma, is difficult to treat.
-It can be painful to remember—and process—the deeply disturbing events that have happened in our past.
-However, in recent years, the idea of treating serious, pervasive trauma with psychedelic drugs has become more common.
+With so many Americans struggling with PTSD— according to the U.S. Department of Veteran Affairs, about 6% of the population will have PTSD at some point in their lives— it’s important to find effective strategies.
+But, it can be painful to remember—and process—the deeply disturbing events that have happened in our past.
+In recent years though, the idea of treating serious, pervasive trauma with psychedelic drugs has become more common.
 Positive outcomes seen in some psychedelic-assisted therapy studies suggest that they may have the potential to advance treatment options.

 Psychedelics are being explored as a viable treatment for a variety of conditions, including PTSD, addiction, marital strife, autism and depression, according to a 2017 study in the Journal of Psychoactive Drugs.
 These psychoactive drugs, once perceived as a threat to mental stability, are emerging as a possible way to achieve it and possibly cope with trauma.